-Pension and Other Postretirement Non-Service (Cost) Income
+Pension and Other Postretirement Non-Service Income (Cost) Income

-Pension and other postretirement non-service cost for the third quarter of fiscal 2023 was \$5.3 million compared to income of \$38.7 million for the third quarter of fiscal 2022.
+Pension and other postretirement non-service cost income (cost) for the third first quarter of fiscal 2023 2024 was \$5.3 million income of \$0.2 million compared to income cost of \$38.7 million \$5.0 million for the third first quarter of fiscal 2022.
 Pension and other postretirement non-service cost for the nine months ended June 30, 2023 was \$16.3 million compared to income of \$118.3 million for the nine months ended June 30, 2022.
-The higher costs in fiscal 2023 were primarily due to higher interest rates driving the decrease in plan asset balances used to determine the expected return on plan assets for fiscal 2023 compared to greater plan assets used to determine the expected return in the prior year.
-Customary pension and other postretirement cost (income) are included in our segment results.
-See "Note 6.
+The higher lower costs in fiscal 2023 2024 are primarily the result of an actuarial gain in fiscal 2023.
+The actuarial gain was largely driven by reduced U.S. pension plan benefit obligations that were primarily due to higher interest rates driving the decrease positively impacted in plan asset balances used to determine the expected return on plan assets for fiscal 2023 by a 61-basis point increase in the discount rate compared to greater plan assets used to determine the expected return in the prior year measurement date, and non-U.S. pension plan obligations that were positively impacted by a 73-basis point increase for the same period.
+Customary pension and other postretirement cost (income) income (cost) are included in our segment results.
+See "Note 6.5.
 Retirement Plans" of the Notes to Consolidated Financial Statements for more information.

-Other Income (Expense), net
+Other (Expense) Income, (Expense), net

-Other income (expense), net for the third quarter of fiscal 2023 was income of \$1.4 million compared to expense of \$7.2 million in the third quarter of fiscal 2022.
-Other income (expense), net, for the third quarter of fiscal 2023 primarily included a favorable \$18.6 million impact of foreign currency and a favorable \$2.7 million on the sale investments that were partially offset by \$7.0 million of increased expense in connection with the sale of receivables and an unfavorable \$5.5 million of other non-operating costs, each as compared to the third quarter of fiscal 2022.
+Other (expense) income, (expense), net for the third first quarter of fiscal 2023 2024 was expense of \$4.7 million compared to income of \$1.4 million compared to expense of \$7.2 million \$25.2 million in the third first quarter of fiscal 2022 2023.
+Other (expense) income, (expense), net, for the third first quarter of fiscal 2023 2024 compared to the prior year was lower primarily included a favorable \$18.6 million impact of foreign currency and a favorable \$2.7 million on the sale investments that were partially offset by \$7.0 million of increased expense in connection with the sale of receivables and due to an unfavorable \$5.5 million \$17.9 million of other non-operating costs each as compared primarily due to the third quarter of fiscal 2022.

 Other income (expense), net for the nine months ended June 30, 2023 was income of \$8.8 million compared to expense of \$0.7 million for the prior year period.
-Other income (expense), net, for the nine months ended June 30, 2023, primarily included a favorable \$15.9 million impact of foreign currency, a favorable \$11.8 million of other non-operating costs that included a \$19.7 million gain on foreign currency exchange contract derivatives entered into in anticipation of the Mexico Acquisition and a favorable \$7.5 million on the sale of investments that included an \$11.2 million gain on the sale of our Eaton, IN and Aurora, IL uncoated recycled paperboard mills.
-These items were partially offset by \$25.8 million of increased expense in connection with the sale of receivables, each as compared to the first nine months of fiscal 2022.
+Other income (expense), net, for the nine months ended June 30, 2023, primarily included a favorable \$15.9 million impact of foreign currency, a favorable \$11.8 million of other non-operating costs that included a \$19.7 million gain on foreign currency exchange contract derivatives entered into in anticipation of the Mexico Acquisition in the prior year quarter and a favorable \$7.5 million on an unfavorable \$10.2 million related to the sale of investments businesses that included was primarily due to an \$11.2 million \$11.1 million gain on the sale of our Eaton, IN, and Aurora, IL, uncoated recycled paperboard mills.
+These items were partially offset by \$25.8 million mills in the prior year period.
+In addition, we incurred an unfavorable \$6.6 million impact of foreign currency and \$1.4 million of increased expense in connection with the sale of receivables, each as compared to receivables.
+These items were partially offset by a \$6.2 million gain on sale of fixed assets, primarily for the first nine months sale of fiscal 2022, an airplane.